ryan-mars/stochastic/website/docs/welcome.md

 - Artifacts that enable **test automation** and insure **shared understanding**
 - **Developer and stakeholder wellbeing** is considered from start to finish

 The first challenge of enterprise software development is understanding the problem that needs solving: What is the software supposed to do?
-We start with **Event Storming.
-Collaborative learning is the best way for everyone involved to understand** and agree on the problem to be solved.
+We start with [Event Storming](event-storming). **Collaborative learning is the best way for everyone involved to understand** and agree on the problem to be solved.
 Event Storming aligns everyone with a visual of the business need before software work starts.

-Event Storming includes **Process Modeling** for a thorough review of processes.
+Event Storming includes [Process Modeling](event-storming#process-modeling) for a thorough review of processes.
 This **process examination before committing to code** results in better understanding and better software.

 We add **Example Mapping and other practices** to enhance understanding and enable Behavior Driven Development.

-Event Storming includes **Software Modeling**, an intuitive design by color approach to software.
+Event Storming includes [Software Modeling](event-storming#software-modeling), an intuitive design by color approach to software.
 This makes **Domain Driven Design** available to a wider audience.

 Modern architecture and design lead to **scalable, easy to change systems**.
 Stochastic adopts **Event Sourcing** and several other architecture patterns to provide a solid foundation.